TheGoldDiamond9/weatherscan-v1/README.md

 For advanced help, bring the issue up in the Issues tab, emial me at pepelefrig@gmail.com, or message me on Discord @jijoe

-Consideer checking out my other projects.
+Consider checking out my other projects.